 How experienced is my surgeon?

-Every Laser Eye Surgeon is required to be registered as a doctor with the General Medical Council (GMC).
-It is also recommended that surgeons obtain certification in Laser Refractive Surgery from the Royal College of Ophthalmologists, though this is not currently a legal requirement.
+In the UK, all Laser Eye Surgeons are required to be registered with the General Medical Council (GMC).
+It is also recommended that surgeons seek certification from the Royal College of Ophthalmologists; however, this is not a legal requirement.
+Refractive fellowship training remains limited in the UK and, as a result, many surgeons learn their trade “on the job”.

-It is widely documented that standards within the Laser Eye Surgery field can vary significantly, depending on the clinic and surgeon you go with.
-It is important to know whether your surgeon has undergone the relevant formal training, their experience working in the industry and whether they are a corneal specialist.
+Standards within the Laser Eye Surgery industry can vary significantly depending on a number of factors.
+It is therefore important to consider whether your chosen surgeon has undergone the relevant formal training, as well as their experience on the job.

-As a minimum, you should ensure you choose a surgeon with the following credentials:
+As a guide, you should ensure your surgeon has the following credentials:

 • Is on the General Medical Council’s Specialist Register;